ashwin-magalu/react-vulnerabilities-fixes/README.md

 ## The useDeviceId Hook in React

 The device ID is something you'll need to retrieve from the client side.
 So how do we do that?
 We can use a library called FingerprintJS in our React app to do so.
 Here I have created a React hook that gets the device ID from the FingerprintJS library and returns it back.
 You'll need a Fingerprint browser token, an API secret key equivalent, for the above to work.
-I got mine by creating an account on FingerprintJS and grabbing that key from your [dashboard](https://dashboard.fingerprintjs.com/){:target="\_blank" rel="noopener"}.
+I got mine by creating an account on FingerprintJS and grabbing that key from your [dashboard](https://dashboard.fingerprintjs.com/).

 Next, we also need the location data of the user.
 We can use the Geolocation API to retrieve the location information and IP address of the user.
 Note that there may be better services you could use to get more accurate and appropriate location data.
 However, the underlying principle is the same.